akashebaev-ux/wwiks/README.md

 |<img src="https://github.com/akashebaev-ux/wwiks/blob/25514ea2810383ba7e19a59cf5e8f7494abf4489/7th%20page%20pricing.png" width="250">|

-## 🆘 Support

-For help, questions, or collaboration:

-📧 Email: info@wWiks.com

-📍 Address: Björkvägen 3B, 74450 Morgongåva, Uppsala Län

-## 🛣 Roadmap

-*Planned improvements:*

- - Add more advanced templates (portfolio, SaaS, photography)

-- Add on back-end for login and templates

- - Add drag-and-drop editor (experimental)

- - Improve accessibility (WCAG-compliant)

 ## 7.1 Code Used
-Bootstrap - as referenced in this readme, Bootstrap has been used to implement a number of elements in the page. navigation bar grid layout cards
+[Bootstrap](https://getbootstrap.com/) - as referenced in this README, Bootstrap has been utilized to implement several components within the page, including:

+- the navigation bar
+- the grid layout
+- cards
+- buttons
+- forms
+- the carousel (enhanced with custom JavaScript)

+## 7.2 Content
+Chatgpt - has been utilised to create some of the text throughout the website. mycolor.space - referred to in 2.1
+Google fonts - referred to in 2.2
+Favicon.io - to create an emoji favicon

+[ChatGPT (OpenAI)](https://chatgpt.com/) – Used to assist in generating and refining portions of the website’s text.

+[ImageColorPicker](https://imagecolorpicker.com/) – Referenced in section 2.1 for color palette generation and design inspiration.

+[Google Fonts](https://fonts.google.com/) – Referenced in section 2.2 for font selection and typography.

+[Favicon.io](https://favicon.io/) – Used to create the website’s emoji favicon.

 ## 7.4 Documentation and testing
 The sources listed below served as foundational references in shaping the structure and content of this project’s documentation.

-The love running and Boardwalk games README.md templates and website structures A markdown cheat sheet
+- The love running and Boardwalk games README.md templates and website structures
+- A markdown cheat sheet
-Pawsome's readme template - shared on Discord Diffchecker
+- Pawsome's readme template - shared on Discord
+- Diffchecker
-W3C -Autoprefixer
+- W3C -Autoprefixer
-WebAIM - referred to in 3.3
+- WebAIM - referred to in 3.3
-Web Disability Simulator - referred to in 3.3 Amiresponsive - to show the website on a range of device screens
+- Web Disability Simulator - referred to in 3.3
+- Amiresponsive - to show the website on a range of device screens

 ## 👤 7.5 Authors & Acknowledgments

 Created and maintained by Akashebaev-UX.
-Special thanks for providing feedback and support along the way in completion of this project..
+Special thanks for providing feedback and support throughout the completion of this project.

-Tindy Chan - Facilitator at code institute who contributed valuable time to help teach me how to use various tools and troubleshoot a number of issues on the site.
+- **Tindy Chan** — Facilitator at Code Institute, who generously contributed time to instruct me in the use of various tools and to assist in troubleshooting multiple issues on the site.

 ## 📌 Project Status